 Rapping hammers, which are used with rigid discharge electrode ESP's, remove dust very efficiently, but when installed in a moving gas stream may require frequent maintenance.
-One type of tumbling hammer design is illustrated in Figure 2-10.
+One type of tumbling hammer design is illustrated in Figure 2-11.

 The number and size of rappers and rapping frequencies vary with the manufacturer and the nature of the dust.
 Generally one rapper unit is required for 110 to 150 m2 (1200 to 1600 ft2) of collecting area.
 Discharge electrode rappers serve from 350 to 2000 m (1000 to 7000 ft) of wire per rapper.
-Intensity of rapping ranges from about 35 to 70 joules (25 to 50 ft-1b), and rapping intervals are adjustable over a range of approximately 30 to 600 seconds.
+Intensity of rapping intervals are adjustable over a range of approximately 30 to 600 seconds.